-But reputable brokers (often in the form of a computer program) act as a boon to both buyers and sellers: They ensure that each party actually has money to buy assets with or assets to sell in the first place.
+Reputable brokers act as a boon to both buyers and sellers: They ensure that each party actually has money to buy assets with, or the assets to sell.

 Pros and Cons of Using a Brokerage Firm

-As with any financial service—or any service, period—there are both benefits and drawbacks to using a brokerage firm to facilitate your trades.
-Here’s the skinny.
+As with any financial service, there are both benefits and drawbacks to using a brokerage firm to facilitate your trades.

 Pros of Using a Broker

-• Accessibility.
 Thanks to the magic of the internet, you can sign up for a brokerage account in minutes and start trading stocks as soon as your account is funded.
-That means employing a broker is one of the easiest ways to get started on your investment journey as soon as possible.
+That means employing a broker is one of the easiest ways to get started on an investment journey as soon as possible.

-• Simplicity.
 When you buy and sell through a broker, a lot of the tedious footwork—like keeping tabs of your interest earnings for tax purposes—is taken care of for you.
-Depending on the level of brokerage firm you go with (which we’ll come back to in just a moment), you may also have access to professional financial advice and other advisory services that could help you make the most of your portfolio.
+Depending on the level of brokerage firm you go with, you may also have access to professional financial advice and other advisory services that could help you make the most of your portfolio.

 Cons of Using a Broker

-• Fees and commissions.
-Although they’ll vary based on the specifics you choose and the type of account you open, many brokers do levy maintenance fees as well as trade fees, or commissions, which can nickel-and-dime away at your nest egg.
+Although they’ll vary based on the specifics you choose and the type of account you open, some brokers charge maintenance fees as well as trade fees, or commissions, which can nickel-and-dime away at your nest egg.
 That said, there are ways to minimize your investment fees or even eliminate them entirely.
-Some brokers offer a certain number of commission-free assets, and SoFi’s active and automated investment services both come without transaction or maintenance charges.
+Some brokers offer a certain number of commission-free assets, and SoFi Invest® offers active investment services without commission.

-• Required portfolio minimums.
-Although it’s not true of every brokerage firm, many companies require you to keep a certain minimum amount of money in your account in order to use their services—and these minimums might be $500 or more, which can be a barrier to entry for some beginner investors.
-With SoFi, you can invest as little as $1.
+Although it’s not true of every brokerage firm, some require you to keep a minimum amount of money in your account in order to use their services.
+These minimums might be $500 or more, which can be a barrier to entry for some beginner investors.

 Different Kinds of Brokerage Accounts

 Not all brokers are created equal.
 There are many kinds of brokerage accounts to choose from.
 The best product for you will depend on your individual financial goals as well as your budget.
-Here’s what you need to know to make the call.
+Here’s what you need to know to help make an informed decision.

-• Full-service brokerage accounts are just that: full service.
-Along with the ability to buy and sell assets, they might also include advice from real live financial planners and portfolio management to help you make the best investment decisions possible.
-However, these perks don’t come cheap!
+Along with the ability to buy and sell assets, a full-service brokerage account might also include advice from human financial planners, and portfolio management to help you make the best investment decisions possible.
+However, these perks don’t come cheap.
 Full-service brokerage accounts and wealth-management companies usually calculate their charges as a percentage of your total portfolio, and may have account minimums as high as $500,000.
-Oh, and that’s before counting the fees they’ll collect as trade commissions or annual management fees.
+They may also collect trade commissions and annual management fees.

-• Discount brokerages offer less in the way of consultation and guidance, but allow you to DIY your investment portfolio on the cheap.
+These brokerages offer less in the way of consultation and guidance, allowing you to DIY your investment portfolio on the cheap.
 Many of them have $0 account minimums and may charge less than $10 per trade—or even offer totally commission-free assets.